All about the 2021 Census, when it is, why it is important, how your data will be used and when to expect the first release of census information.

 It asks questions about you and your household to build a picture of all of us.
 It looks at who we are and how we live.
 There's no other survey that gives as much information about our society and future needs.

 Charities also use census information to help get the funding they need.
 Businesses use it to decide where to set up, which creates job opportunities.

 The ONS has published some census stories showing how different organisations use census information to plan services.

 Former armed forces personnel were, for the first time, be able to identify themselves as veterans in the 2021 Census.

 No one can identify you in the published census statistics.
 Your census record is kept confidential for 100 years and only then can future generations see it.
 Find more information about how your data is kept safe on the census website.

-The ONS have also produced and animated video.
-This provides information about data and security for Census 2021 and explains how the Office for National Statistics (ONS) protects your personal information.
+The ONS have also produced an animated video about keeping your data safe that you can watch on YouTube.
+This provides information about data and security for Census 2021 and explains how the ONS protects your personal information.

 The latest information on the 2021 Census can be found on the Census 2021 official website.